 C++ Example to check whether a Priority Queue is Empty Using the empty Function

-Let us consider an example to illustrate how to check whether a priority queue is empty using the empty function in C++.
+Let's examine a scenario to demonstrate how to verify if a priority queue is vacant by utilizing the empty method in C++.

 Example